 The majority of instruction on Molokai is handled by a quality pool of part-time lecturers.
-None of the four faculty are in full-time instructional positions so the Student/Faculty Ratio does not really apply.
+None of the four faculty were in full-time instructional positions so the Student/Faculty Ratio does not really apply.
 That being said however, an argument can be made that Molokai has a very large Student/Faculty Ratio based on the enrollments compared with the total percent of instructional duty time of the four faculty.

-Professor/Coordinator - Instructional = 20% Assistant Professor/Farm Manager- Instructional = 60% Instructor/Counselor - Instructional = 20% Instructor/Pookela Program Coord.- Instructional = 50% Total Instructional Time for All Faculty = 1.5 FTE
+Professor/Coordinator Assistant Professor/Farm Manager Assistant Professor/Counselor Instructional = 60%

+Instructional = 20%

+Instructional = 50%

+Total Instructional Time for All Faculty =

+1.5 FTE